netfocusinc/argh/README.md

 This project uses [Semantic Versioning](https://semver.org/spec/v2.0.0.html)

-For the versions available, see the [tags on this repository](https://github.com/benjaminhough/Argh/tags).
+For the versions available, see the [GitHub releases page](https://github.com/netfocusinc/argh/releases).

 A [Changelog](https://github.com/netfocusinc/argh/blob/master/CHANGELOG.md) is also available on Github.